907sjl/referrals-bokeh/README.md

 Three of the pages in this report focus on one clinic at a time and display more detailed process measures that look into processing milestones, referrals on-hold, and how often the clinic makes use of the referral management system.
 These pages render visuals using the Bokeh library and respond to changes to the clinic selector widget.

 The applications are built into Python modules and classes, one module and one class for each application.
-The application specific class acquires measurement data from the top-level variables and provider functions within the model package.
+The application class instance acquires measurement data from the top-level variables and provider functions within the model package.
 Those variables persist while the Bokeh server remains running to listen for HTTP requests.
 Helper classes within the app.plot package generate the plots that are added to the Bokeh documents by the application classes.
 These plot classes are instantiated within the application class objects and are given specific data from the model package.

 <img src="images/clinicprocessapp_pack.jpg?raw=true"/>

 Bokeh uses Tornado to route requests for pages and reply with HTML content.
-Bokeh applications can be thought of as pages and that is a typical architecture.
+Bokeh applications can typically be thought of as pages.
 The app modules each include an application request handler function that must be top-level in order to work with the Bokeh library.
 The handler function instantiates a class for the application session and invokes a method that adds Bokeh plots to a Bokeh document that will be used to serve content for the application session.
 The document and class instance is specific to the application session and persists until the Bokeh session is closed by the browser, by navigating to another application or by closing